stefanholek/term/README.txt

 Overview
 ========

-The **term** package is an improved version of the standard library's tty_ module.
-It provides context managers for temporarily switching the terminal to *raw* or *cbreak* mode and allows to query the cursor position and terminal dimensions without having to resort to curses.
+The **term** package is an enhanced version of the standard library's tty_ module.

+It provides context managers to temporarily switch the terminal to *raw* or *cbreak* mode and allows to query cursor position and terminal dimensions without having to resort to curses.

 .. _tty: http://docs.python.org/library/tty.html